 New Mexico’s forfeiture laws now provide the strongest protections for property owners of any state in the country.
 Policing for Profit, a report issued by the Institute for Justice, rates civil forfeiture laws nationwide.
 While New Mexico earned a D- before the reforms, today New Mexico’s forfeiture laws earn an A-.
 5 No other state scores such high marks.

 Yet, as Arlene’s case vividly demonstrates, Albuquerque officials have responded to reform with defiance.
 Indeed, Albuquerque is so unbowed that it has announced plans to buy a new, bigger parking lot to store all the cars it plans to seize—a parking lot that will be paid for using forfeiture proceeds.

 The Claim: Albuquerque Must Follow The Law

-Arlene has gone to court to get back her car, but also to advance a broader goal: At the same time that she is opposing the city’s attempt to forfeit her car, Arlene is asking the court to put an end to Albuquerque’s forfeiture machine.
+Arlene went to court to get back her car, but also to advance a broader goal: In addition to opposing the city’s attempt to forfeit her car, Arlene asked the court to put an end to Albuquerque’s forfeiture machine.

 Here there is just such a conflict.
 New Mexico’s reforms abolished civil forfeiture, and yet Albuquerque continues to take cars using civil forfeiture without having to convict anyone of a crime.